-- Make sure you're talking with your local emergency management - Are you in touch with your local city elected officials and policy makers, state elected officials and policy makers, federal elected offices and policy makers - Collaborate with other organizations, share resources and ideas
+- Make sure you're talking with your local emergency management and public health departments. - Are you in touch with your local city elected officials, state elected officials, federal elected offices and policy makers? - Collaborate with other organizations, share resources and ideas.